postpop/defoptcfg/README.md

 Precedence is according to order in list of files.
 Values in `a.yml` are overridden by those in `b.yml`, which in turn are overridden by those in the config file provided via the command line.

 ## Future plans
 - Needs much more testing.
-Does probably not work with defopt's advanced fatures (entrypoints, custom parsers etc)
+Does probably not work with defopt's advanced features (entry points, custom parsers etc)
 - Better support and more robust support for string interpolation (via jinja2?):  [here](http://dontfragment.com/using-python-yaml-and-jinja2-to-generate-config-files/), [here](https://stackoverflow.com/questions/42083616/yaml-and-jinja2-reader),

 [1]: https://github.com/evanunderscore/defopt